goodaytar/books-leedudek/README.md

 ### The Data

-- **Minimal Duplicates**: Few duplicate entries within the dataset.
+- **Minimal Duplicates**: Few duplicate entries in the dataset.
 - **Class Imbalance**: Significant bias towards the non-Austen class.
-- **Text Lengths**: Outliers in text length; after adjustments, Austen's texts are slightly longer and more varied.
+- **Text Lengths**:There are some large outliers in text length.
+After adjustments, Austen's texts are slightly longer and more varied.

 #### Probability Distribution of Text Lengths by Austen/non-Austen
 ![Probability Distribution of Text Lengths by Austen/non-Austen](image1.png)